openvinotoolkit/model_server/docs/llm/reference.md

 Main model as well as tokenizer and detokenizer are loaded from `.xml` and `.bin` files and all of them are required. `tokenizer_config.json` and `template.jinja` are loaded to read information required for chat template processing.

-This model directory can be created based on the models from Hugging Faces Hub or from the Pytorch model stored on the local filesystem.
-Exporting the models to Intermediate Representation format is one time operations and can speedup the loading time and reduce the storage volume if this is combined with quantization and compression.
+This model directory can be created based on the models from Hugging Face Hub or from the PyTorch model stored on the local filesystem.
+Exporting the models to Intermediate Representation format is one time operation and can speed up the loading time and reduce the storage volume, if it's combined with quantization and compression.

 In your python environment install required dependencies:
 ```